INMAS-Math/INMAS-Math.github.io/resources.md

-The other big-ticket items in the INMAS budget were salaries for the program coordinators, payments to the instructors, teaching assistants, external consultant for program assessment, and teaching reductions for the PIs.
+The other big-ticket items in the INMAS budget were salaries for the program coordinators, payments to the instructors, teaching assistants, external consultant for , and teaching reductions for the PIs.
 Finally, reimbursements for travel, lodging, and meals for students participating in the training sessions